kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

 ## Building artifacts and reporting them to Kosli

-Simulate building our software
+Simulate building your software:

 ```shell {.command}
 simulate_build
 ```

-We can now report we have built the web and database applications.
-We are using a dummy `--build-url`, in real life it would be a CI build URL.
+Report you have built the web and database applications.
+You are using a dummy `--build-url`, in real life it would be a CI build URL:

 ```shell {.command}
 kosli pipeline artifact report creation /tmp/try-kosli/build/web_$(cat /tmp/try-kosli/code/web.src).bin \
     --pipeline web-server \